Construction of simplicial complexes with prescribed degree-size sequences

 In this Letter, we develop a deterministic, backtracking-based search algorithm that always correctly solves simpliciality, and present evidence that on most instances it runs in polynomial time.
 We then explore the topology of the constructed complex more generally via its Betti numbers, as well as using it as a seed for the SCM ensemble.
 With the randomized realizations, we reveal the regimes in which their expected topology changes as a function of the degree and size sequences.

 {\it Algorithm.}--- Our algorithm proceeds as follows.
 It is given as input a node degree sequence~$\bid$ and a facet size sequence~$\bis$, where both sequences are nonincreasing.
-Let $n = \lvert \bid \rvert$ and $m = \lvert \bis \rvert$.
+Let $n = \lvert \bid \rvert$ and $m = \lvert \bis \rvert$, where $| \cdot|$ stands for the cardinality.
+Simpliciality fails trivially if there are fewer $1$'s in $\bid$ than in $\bis$, as it is doomed to violate the no-inclusion constraint, or if $d_1 > m$ or $s_1 > n$, or $\sum{\bid} \neq \sum{\bis}$, as it would be impossible to form an incidence matrix.
 As a preprocessing step, we pair the $1$'s in $\bid$ with those in $\bis$ to make a partial output.
-Simpliciality fails trivially if there are fewer $1$'s in $\bid$ than in $\bis$, as it is doomed to violate the no-inclusion constraint, or if $t_1 > m$ or $s_1 > n$, or $\sum{\bid} \neq \sum{\bis}$, as it would be impossible to form an incidence matrix.